SwimmingLiu/YOLOSHOW/README.md

 ### 5. Save Results

-If you need Save results, please click `Save MP4/JPG` before detection.
+If you need Save results, please click `Save Mode` before detection.
 Then you can save your detection results in selected path.

 ### 6. Support Object Detection, Instance Segmentation and Pose Estimation

-From ***YOLOSHOW v2.2***，our work supports both Object Detection , Instance Segmentation and Pose Estimation.
-Meanwhile, it also supports task switching between different versions，such as switching from `YOLOv5` Object Detection task to `YOLOv8` instance task.
+From ***YOLOSHOW v3.0***，our work supports both Object Detection , Instance Segmentation, Pose Estimation and Oriented Bounding Box.
+Meanwhile, it also supports task switching between different versions，such as switching from `YOLOv5` Object Detection task to `YOLOv8` Instance Segmentation task.

-### 7. Support Model Comparison among Object Detection,  Instance Segmentation and Pose Estimation
+### 7. Support Model Comparison among Object Detection,  Instance Segmentation, Pose Estimation and Oriented Bounding Box

-From ***YOLOSHOW v2.0***，our work supports compare model performance among Object Detection, Instance Segmentation and Pose Estimation.
+From ***YOLOSHOW v3.0***，our work supports compare model performance among Object Detection, Instance Segmentation, Pose Estimation and Oriented Bounding Box.

 ## Preparation